KalleHahl/Shunting-Yard-Calculator/documentation/week4.md

 I also fixed to major errors with the algorithm and implemented squareroot function.

 ### Troubles:
 Encountered a major error with the algorithm.
-First I hadn't taken into consideration that the power of is a left associative operator, meaning chained powers of are counted from the left to the right.
+First I hadn't taken into consideration that the power of is a right associative operator, meaning chained powers of are counted from the right to the left.
 After fixing that I encountered another problem with chained subtractions.
 Managed to fix this issue aswell.
 ### What I've learned?
 Learned the importance of testing.
 Even though I had plenty of tests written, which had expressions with multiple operators and parentheses, I still had a major error in the algorithm that the tests didn't detect.